-NOTE: This post has been updated on the 15th of May 2016 to include the results of the 2015/16 season.
+NOTE: This article has been updated on the 22nd of May 2017 to include the results of the 2016/17 season.

 Yet again, the fight for the title in Scotland is non-existent, as Celtic coast to another championship without any real challenge in the absence of Rangers.
 Even when Rangers were in contention, there hasn’t been any serious third-party contender since Aberdeen in the 80s.

 However, beneath the Old Firm duo in the table, there is always a much more exciting battle being fought for 3rd place, or now for 2nd.
-At the moment, who could say whether Motherwell or Aberdeen will take the honour of “Best of the Rest” this season, or whether Inverness Caley Thistle or Dundee United will be able to pip one of them to a Europa League spot.
-Over the last ten years, 5 different teams have been second only to the Glasgow giants (or better than one in the case of Hearts in 2005/06).
+Over the last fifteen years, 5 different teams have been second only to the Glasgow giants (or better than one in the case of Hearts in 2005/06).
 The top division of Scottish football would be more exciting without the domination of these two clubs.

-I decided to go through all league championships and compile a list of who would be Scotland’s most successful clubs, if you were to remove the Old Firm from the equation, to show how much more dynamic the league title battle could have been.
+I decided to go through all league championships and compile a list of who would be Scotland’s most successful clubs, if you were to remove the Old Firm from the equation (including points earned against them) to show how much more dynamic the league title battle could have been.